As the old saying goes, grandchildren are your reward for putting up with your children.

 Increasing Cognitive Ability & Health

 A recommended way to keep an aging mind sharp is to solve children’s puzzles and memory games.
-Furthermore, it is also beneficial to learn new tasks, such as how to use a social media outlet.
+Furthermore, it is also beneficial to learn new tasks, such as finding out how to use a social media outlet.
 Seniors who engage in social media scored higher on social and cognitive tests in a study by the University of Arizona.

 The Women’s Healthy Aging Project conducted a study on 186 women aged 57-68 and found that women who babysat a grandchild one day a week had greater cognitive ability than those who didn’t.
 They also found that these women had a lower risk of developing cognitive disorders, such as Alzheimer’s disease.
 These findings support the theory that social engagement can reduce the risk of developing dementia in seniors.
 However, the study found that caring for grandchildren more than 4 days a week actually decreased the women’s working memory and processing speeds, thereby lowering their cognitive performance.
 These grandmothers also reported feelings of stress and resentment.
 Too much social engagement can overload the brain’s processing centers and make it more difficult to pick out and retain important information.
 So while babysitting in small doses can benefit your health, excessive caregiving can have the opposite effect.